AmalRT/BreastOctDnnsReg/README.md

 ## Notes

 * The images used for our experiments are real patient images, and thus, for ethic issues, they are not provided with this project.
-We however provide our trained models.
+We however provide our trained models (See Models: under this directory x-y designates the models obtained in our experiments when we train on sample x and test on sample y.
+Refer to the paper for more details about these data splits).